zhupan007/Detection_3D/README.md

 # on going process
+- (1) one anchor mathch two objects, (2) For long objects, a low iou is matched, while other close low iou is neg
 - clip_to_pcl in bounding_box_3d.py not implemented
 - considering aug both proposal and targets in match_targets_to_proposals in roi_heads/box_head_3d/loss.py
 - \_C.MODEL.ROI_HEADS.BATCH_SIZE_PER_IMAGE